swiftlang/swift-evolution/proposals/0543-inline-array-hashable.md

 ## Implications on adoption

-The actual protocol conformance implementations will back-deploy to the introduction of InlineArray, allowing users to declare their own retroactive conformance if needed.
+The methods implementing the protocol requirements will back-deploy to the introduction of InlineArray, allowing users to declare their own retroactive conformance if needed.